dashboarddesignpatterns/dashboarddesignpatterns.github.io/README.md

 ## Dashboard Design Patterns

+This page lists [design patterns for dashboard design](patterns.html) collected to support the design and creative exploration of dashboard design.
+We run a dedicated [workshop](workshop.html) to help you applying and discussing design patterns in your work.

 Dashboards offer a curated lens through which people can view large and complex data sets at a glance.
 They combine visual representations and other graphical embellishments to provide layers